zenxr/geocode_testing/docs/index.rst

-.. geocache-api documentation master file, created by sphinx-quickstart.
+.. geocode-api documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to geocache-api's documentation!
+Welcome to geocode-api's documentation!
 ======================================================================

 .. toctree::